Fluticasone/salmeterol

-Fluticasone/salmeterol, sold under the brand name Advair among others, is a fixed-dose combination medication containing fluticasone propionate and salmeterol.
+Fluticasone/salmeterol, sold under the brand name Advair among others, is a fixed-dose combination medication containing fluticasone propionate, an inhaled corticosteroid; and salmeterol, a long-acting beta2‑adrenergic agonist.
 It is used in the management of asthma and chronic obstructive pulmonary disease (COPD).
 It is used by inhaling the medication into the lungs.

 Common side effects include thrush, headache, and cough.
 Serious side effects may include worsening asthma, anaphylaxis, seizures, and heart problems.
 Safety in pregnancy and breastfeeding is unclear.
 Fluticasone, a corticosteroid, works by decreasing inflammation while salmeterol, a long-acting beta-adrenoceptor agonist (LABA), works by activating beta-2 adrenergic receptors.